colorado clear bra logo

 Let’s delve into the world of metalized films.

-Constructed with multiple layers of protection; these tints are designed for maximum efficiency and comfort.
+Constructed with multiple layers of protection, these tints are designed for maximum efficiency and comfort.

 Above this sits a metallic reflective coat.